burnoutisalie/odin-recipes/README.md

 ##### *Foundations Course*
 **Live Demo:** [Visit the website](https://github.com/burnoutisalie/odin-recipes)

 Basic recipe website to test the HTML knowledge I have acquired so far.
-It will consist of a main index page which will have links to a few recipes.
+It will consist of a main index page which will have links to a few recipe pages.

 You can find my favorite recipes for such meals, as Uzbek pilaf, burger, and egg fried rice.